a8864666-rgb/fgoc/README.md

 Citation

-Until an ASCL ID is assigned, please cite:
+Until an ASCL ID is 2512.003, please cite:
 Lâu Thiat-uí (2025),
 FGOC: Focal-Geometry and Curvature Classifier for Early Identification of Non-Keplerian and Interstellar Trajectories, Astrophysics Source Code Library (submitted).